laharms01/data146_repository/project5_P2.md

 > Execute a K-nearest neighbors classification method on the data.
 What model specification returned the most accurate results?
 Did adding a distance weight help?

+In this first step, I ran the data through the KNN classifier with a range of 10 - 80.
+It seemed that as the value of k increased, the training and testing scores slowly converged, to a point.
+The resulting training score was 0.6237 at k = 10, and the testing score was 0.5540 at k = 75.
+Thus the model was overfit.

 > Execute a logistic regression method on the data.
 How did this model fair in terms of accuracy compared to K-nearest neighbors?